 Need help?
-Here’s a 12-minute video tutorial that will guide you, step-by-step.
-Or skip it—head directly to a live Clinic where I “diagnose and treat” under-performing LinkedIn profiles.
-Join me and watch over my shoulder.
+Join us in a live Clinic where I “diagnose and treat” under-performing LinkedIn profiles.

 Every word, video, Powerpoint, PDF white paper and link on your profile can help buyers develop an irresistible urge to solve their problem or reach a goal—through you.